sparkhere-sys/wahoo/README.md

 # wahoo!
-(version 0.4rc1)
+(version 0.4rc2)

 a funny AUR helper i made in python :D

 this README is informal by design, if you have any questions pull up an issue or contact me

-> DISCLAIMER
->
+## mandatory disclaimers bc i have to

-> me and any contributors are NOT responsible if you break your system using wahoo. that includes the github actions bot.
+me and the contributors are NOT responsible if you break your system using wahoo. that includes the github actions bot.

->
-> if you got a complaint, pull up an issue or yell at me about it in my email.
+if you got a complaint, pull up an issue or yell at me about it in my email.

 **wahoo is *not* a wrapper for** `pacman` **commands. if you want that, use [archapt](https://github.com/sparkhere-sys/archapt/)**